Exact fluctuating hydrodynamics of active lattice gases -- Typical fluctuations: Introduction

 In this article, we build upon this work and complement the deterministic hydrodynamic equations with noise terms at the Gaussian level which captures typical fluctuations.
 This allows us to obtain two-point correlation functions exactly to leading order in $1/L$, and in regions of the phase diagram where the system is not phase separated.
 We find that in these regions of the phase diagram the model exhibits two length scales each scaling with the system size.
-The first corresponds to the length scale associated with the typical distance traveled until a tumble.
+The first corresponds to the length scale associated with the typical distance diffused by the particle until it tumbles.
 The second describes the emergence of collective behavior in the system and diverges as the critical point is approached.
 Importantly, we characterize the critical behavior exhibited by the model exactly and we find that when the thermodynamic limit is taken in a specified way it is in the {\it Ising mean-field} universality class.
 While, as we explain below, we are not able to study the model exactly at the critical point, we find that the dynamics exhibit critical slowing down close to the critical point on scales smaller than the correlation length, with a mean-field model B exponent $z=4$.

 It is interesting to place these results in the context of recent studies on the universality of MIPS.
 This has been a topic of debate due to conflicting numerical and theoretical results.
 Studies based on a phenomenological theory for active systems, known as active model B+~\cite{wittkowski2014scalar,nardini2017entropy,tjhung_cluster_2018} suggest that MIPS belongs to the Ising universality class~\cite{Caballero_2018} (see also \cite{PhysRevLett.123.068002}).
 In contrast, several numerical studies present contradictory findings with some numerics suggesting an Ising universality~\cite{PhysRevLett.123.068002,maggi2021universality}, while others~\cite{PhysRevE.98.030601,dittrich2021critical} a different one.
-Note that as stressed above these models, while similar, belong to a distinct class.
-In particular, the standard active models do not phase separate in one-dimension~\cite{thompson_lattice_2011}.
+Note that, as stressed above, while these models are similar to the model we study, they belong to a distinct class since their transition rates do not scale with the system size $L$.
+In particular, the standard active models do not phase separate in one dimension~\cite{thompson_lattice_2011}.